shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Create-Jekyll-Blog-with-Minimal-Mistakes-theme-on-Ubuntu-16.04.markdown

 git clone https://github.com/shoreviewanalytics/minimal-mistakes.git
 ```

-You should now have the minimal-mistakes repository on your local machine.
+You should now have the minimal-mistakes repository on your local machine in your sandbox / jekyll development directory created above in step 3.

 ## Step 6